 I ordered some custom tissue paper (that features a hand drawn design by Bron Alexander) from NoIssue.
 NoIssue tissue use paper that is from sustainable, socially responsible and environmentally friendly sources.
 NoIssue also use soy based ink.
 The design on the tissue doesn’t include the FaceStuff Co logo or name, so that you can re-use the tissue for whatever your heart desires.

-Bron also drew an illustration for the gratitude cards.
-I explained that I wanted these to be “keep cards”, so there is no logo, Instagram handle or web address on the front – just a hand drawn design and a quote.
-The first series of four feature short quotes from my fave, Brené Brown* and I hope that you’ll collect them – or pass them on to someone else.
+I also want the gratitude cards to be “keep cards”, so there is no logo, Instagram handle or web address on the front – just a quote or some song lyrics that hopefully make you smile.
+They are for collecting or passing on to someone else.

 I also agonised over courier bags.
 I ordered every sample pack available from local suppliers R3 Pack, and tried to anticipate what would work best.
 I know that compostable courier bags are a great idea – but I know that not everyone has a compost bin.
 Recyclable courier bags are also a good option, but I didn’t want to add the soft plastic recycling to your already long list of life admin.